blackwell-systems/LSP-MCP/README.md

 ## Features

-- `get_info_on_location`: Get hover information at a specific location in a Haskell file
+- `get_info_on_location`: Get hover information at a specific location in a file
-- `get_completions`: Get completion suggestions at a specific location in a Haskell file
+- `get_completions`: Get completion suggestions at a specific location in a file
+- `restart_lsp_server`: Restart the LSP server without restarting the MCP server
 - Detailed logging for debugging and auditing
 - Simple command-line interface